FlorianMathis/bystander_awareness/ReadMe.md

 3. Connect to your device and go to 'More Settings'
 4. Enable the 'Developer Mode'

-### How to Install an APK via ADB
+### How to Install an APK ...

+## ...
+Option 1: via ADB
-1. Download and install ADB (Android Debug Bridge), for more info and instruction: https://developer.android.com/studio/releases/platform-tools and https://developer.android.com/studio/command-line/adb
+1. Download and install the Android Debug Bridge (ADB).
+For more info and instruction please visit https://developer.android.com/studio/releases/platform-tools and https://developer.android.com/studio/command-line/adb.
 2. Download the APK file from the 'Build' folder
 3. Open the CMD/Terminal and navigate to the <platform-tools> folder
-4. Connect your VR headset with the USB cable and allow permission in Oculus, when asked
+4. Connect the Quest 2 headset with the USB cable and allow permission
 5. Check that the device is connected/listed with the command `adb devices`
 6. Install the .apk file with `adb install <apk-path>`

-### How to Install an APK via SideQuest
+## ...
+Option 2: via SideQuest
 1. Download and install the SideQuest software from the [offical website](https://sidequestvr.com/setup-howto)
 2. Download one of the two APK files from the 'Build' folder
 3. Connect your VR headset with the USB cable and allow permission in Oculus, when asked
 4. Start the SideQuest software and select 'Install APK file from folder on computer' represented as an icon in the top menu bar
 5. Select the APK you want to install and SideQuest should automatically install it

 ## Third-Party Content
-To implement the BANS and the virtual environments, we used different software and assets provided by third parties.
-Unfortunately, not all third-party content is freely available and thus, cannot be offered with the source files.
-Nevertheless, the basic functionality of the BANS is not limited by some missing software and assets.
-Moreover, we provide an APK of the complete environment including the paid content and made it easy to add the content back into the Unity project after buying it.
+We used different software and assets provided by third parties to implement the BANS and the virtual environments.

-### Third-Party Content (freely available) - Included in This Repository
+### Third-Party Content (freely available) - Included in this repository

 * Software: Oculus XR Plugin (https://docs.unity3d.com/Packages/com.unity.xr.oculus@1.4/manual/index.html)
 * Software: Oculus Unity Integration (https://developer.oculus.com/downloads/package/unity-integration)